abrasive/shairport/README.md

 ShairPort 2.0
 =============

 Shairport 2.0 is a pretty big rewrite of Shairport 1.0 by James Laird.

 It is very experimental, and only works with Linux and ALSA.

+Some of the support files, e.g. PKGBUILD and shairport.service files, are out of date.

 What it is
 ----------